MichaelLewicki/ms-ganbare-core-api/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'cl.lewickidev.ganbare.ms-ganbare-core-api' is invalid and this project uses 'cl.lewickidev.ganbare.msganbareapi' instead.
+* The original package name 'cl.lewickidev.ganbare.ms-ganbare-core-api' is invalid and this project uses 'cl.lewickidev.ganbare.msganbarecoreapi' instead.

 # Getting Started